trissim/lazy-config/docs/api/modules.rst

 API Reference
 =============

-This section contains the complete API documentation for lazy-config.
+This section contains the complete API documentation for hieraconf.

 Core Modules
 ------------